-The brain is the most complex organ in the body and it serves as the center of the nervous system.
+The brain is the most complex organ in the body, and it serves as the center of the nervous system.
 The function of the brain is to control other body organs.
 The composition of the brain is comprised of specialized nerves.
 It is also made up of some supportive tissues.
 The brain is a very delicate organ which is covered by the skull.
-Skull is composed of many bones to protect the brain.
-Cranium is the part of the skull where brain exists.
-The spinal cord is attached to the rear or the lower part of the brain.
+The skull is composed of many bones to protect the brain.
+The cranium is the part of the skull where the brain exists.
+The spinal cord is attached to the rear of the lower part of the brain.
 The brain and the spinal cord are collectively known as the Central Nervous System (CNS).
 The specialized nerves send and receive messages or electrical signals through the brain and the spinal cord.

-Brain’s main function is to control the body and it serves as the control center for the body.
-It receives the messages through nerve signals and on the basis of the information received by the nerves, it sends a message through new signals.
-Functions of the body like controlling the body balance and movement, emotions, vision, speech, consciousness, and internal functions like body temperature, heart rate, and breathing are controlled by the different parts of the brain.
+The brain’s main function is to control the body, and it serves as the control center for the body.
+It receives the messages through nerve signals, and on the basis of the information received by the nerves, it sends a message through new signals.
+Functions of the body, like controlling the body balance and movement, emotions, vision, speech, consciousness, and internal functions like body temperature, heart rate, and breathing, are controlled by the different parts of the brain.

 There are two main types of cells present in the brain